 - UNSOS remains focused on the operationalization of the mission-enabling units.
 Its target is to have a total of 280 armored personnel carriers to, inter alia, help AMISOM open main supply routes in all sectors.
 Over half of those carriers have been issued by UNSOS, with the support of partners, while the rest are still under procurement.

 - The tripartite memorandum of understanding for the reimbursement of equipment lost in hostile action has been signed by all the troop- and police-contributing countries, except Djibouti and Sierra Leone, and remain under development by the latter two and United Nations Headquarters.
-Pursuant to their tripartite memorandum, the claims submitted by Ethiopia, Kenya, and Uganda for equipment lost in hostile action are currently being processed at United Nations Headquarters.
+Pursuant to their tripartite memorandum, the claims submitted by Ethiopia, Westgate Mall siege in Nairobi, Kenya, in 2013.
+In recent weeks, they have carried out a spate of attacks in Kenya, and Uganda for equipment lost in hostile action are currently being processed at United Nations Headquarters.